omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Map by attachments block open to Default Settings.
 There is no information in any field, and the preview map is zoomed in to level 2](../modules/modulesfiles/Mapping_BlockDefaultView1.png)

 **Basemap provider**: select from a dropdown of basemaps.
 Once selected, the preview map will update to show you the appearance of that map.
 The default is "OpenStreetMap.Mapnik".
 These providers are offered as-is; there is no guarantee of service or speed.

+!!! note
+	Some maps do not have tiles at a high degree of zoom; be sure to test your chosen basemap on item pages, item set pages, the Map Browse page, and page blocks to be certain it will work for your needs.

 **Minimum zoom level**: set the minimum zoom for the map.
 Fully zoomed out is 0.
 See the preview map below to visualize each level of zoom and test your settings and basemap.